playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 ![Showing ngrok running in the terminal](./ngrok-running.png)

 We're now able to use this URL as a map to the external world to the local environment we're in.
+This is how we'll tell Slack to run our `index.js` file when we recieve a new event.

+However, there's yet another step to enable the functionality.
+Slack, in order to ensure a more strict security, wants to ensure that you own this domain.
+As such, they have _a utility you'll need to run to ensure that you own this domain_.
 So, for example, in order to add in the events subscription to our current code, we'll run the following commmand:

 ```
 ./node_modules/.bin/slack-verify --secret <signing_secret>
 ```

-Where the `<signing_secret>` is the same signing secret from the homepage you landed on upon creating a new Slack app
+Where the `<signing_secret>` is the same signing secret from the `.env` file.

 ![Showing the command running](./slack-verify.png)

-With this command still running, you can press on the "Add features and functionality" tab in the homescreen, then press "Event Subscriptions".
+With this command still running, you can **press on the "Add features and functionality" tab** in the homescreen you saw when you first created your Slack app in the browser.
+Once the "features and functionality" is open, **press "Event Subscriptions"**.

-This will bring you to a page with an "On/Off" toggle.
-Toggle it to "On" and add the `ngrok` domain in the request URL
+This will bring you to a page with an "On/Off" toggle. **Toggle it to "On"** and **add the `ngrok` domain** in the request URL.

 ![Adding the ngrok domain into the "event subscription" area](./event-subscription-enable.png)

-But the domain isn't saved yet.
-We first need to add workspace events to subscribe to.
-This is to ensure that any app doesn't simply have root permissions to everything for privacy and security's sake
+This should show "Verified" to explain that your domain is verified to have belonged to you, but the domain isn't saved yet; We first need to **add workspace events to subscribe to**.
+This is to ensure that any app doesn't simply have root permissions to everything for privacy and security's sake and instead has to ask for grainular permissions.

 ![Searching for oauth permissions to add to the event handler](./searching_events.png)